nicodex/HelloAmi/README.md

 HelloAmi
 ========

-Just another "Hello, World!" for AmigaOS in assembler.
+Just another "Hello, World!" for AmigaOS in m68k assembly language.

 About